Apocrypha (The X-Files): Plot

 On August 19, 1953, a burned crewman talks to three government agents about his experience on the submarine Zeus Faber, completing the story told in the previous episode.
 He explains that he and other crew members were locked in with their captain, who was infected by the black oil.
 After being knocked out from behind, the black oil leaves the captain's body and exits via a grate into the sea.
 It is revealed that Bill Mulder and the Smoking Man are two of the agents who are interviewing the crewman.

 In the present, Fox Mulder and Alex Krycek return to the United States, but are run off the road by another vehicle.
 The assailants attempt to apprehend Krycek, but are severely injured when he emits a flashing light.
 The Smoking Man sees their bodies and orders their destruction.
 Mulder, who was knocked unconscious in the crash, awakens in the hospital.
 Dana Scully tells Mulder about Walter Skinner's condition, and says that an analysis of saliva has identified his shooter as the same person who killed her sister Melissa.

-The Syndicate meets to discuss the events surrounding the Piper Maru and realizes someone is leaking information.
+The Syndicate meets to discuss the events surrounding Piper Maru and realizes someone is leaking information.
 Meanwhile, Skinner tells Scully that he recognizes his shooter as the man who was with Krycek when the digital tape was stolen from him.
-Mulder believes that the oil found on the diving suit and Gauthier is a medium used by an alien to transfer from body to body, and that Krycek is currently occupied by it.
-Mulder and the Lone Gunmen use Krycek's key to recover the tape from a locker at an ice rink, but Mulder finds the case empty.
-Krycek returns the tape to the Smoking Man in exchange for the location of the recovered UFO.
+Mulder believes that the black oil is a medium used by an alien to transfer from body to body, and that Krycek is currently occupied by it.
+Mulder and the Lone Gunmen use Krycek's key to recover the digital tape from a locker at an ice rink, but Mulder finds the case empty.
+Krycek, possessed by the black oil, returns the tape to the Smoking Man in exchange for the location of the recovered UFO.